 The drive here is on the older road that crawls on top of the mountainsides, it offers some incredible views, especially at sunset.

 Not many people know but the Faroe Islands have their own unique breed of horses that were almost extinct and still threatened as Icelandic Horses were brought over to the islands.

 When we visited, we rode the Icelandic horses (at this place) as apparently they have nicer personalities and apparently the local horses lip to nip a little and are very stubborn (sounds a bit like me!).
-Haha! 🤣

 11.)
 Visit the oldest Parliament location in the world

 Tinganes is one of the oldest areas of Torshavn, the capital city of the Faroe Islands.
-Not only that, it’s one of the oldest governmental and parliament meeting points across the whole world.
+Not only that, but it’s also one of the oldest governmental and parliament meeting points across the whole world.